Carmen-Aguilar/oscars_demographic/README.md

 # A demographic analysis of the Oscars Awards

+*On February 26, "Anatomy of an Oscar winner" was updated with the last 2019 results.
+This analysis refers to the situation before the 91st Academy Awards ceremony.*

 In February 2018 I was involved in two different stories about the lack of diversity in the Oscars Awards.

 The first analysis showed an age-gap between actors and actresses of 9 years and we reported it in the story [The anatomy of an Oscar winner](https://news.sky.com/story/anatomy-of-an-oscar-winner-11635455) published a week before the event in Hollywood.